 Winner: It’s a tie

-The meals from both Freshly and Factor come in microwave-safe plastic containers (and Factor specifically states that its packaging is BPA-free).
+The meals from Freshly and Factor come in microwave-safe plastic containers, and Factor specifically states that its packaging is BPA-free.

+These meals take just 2-3 minutes to reheat in the microwave, depending on your microwave’s power.
 Since both these services offer prepared meals, the “difficulty levels” and prepping/cooking times of all meals are roughly the same: easy as pie.
-They take just 2-3 minutes to reheat in the microwave, depending on your microwave’s power.
 Just make sure to consume them according to the “Best by” date printed on the sleeve.